Identification and Estimation of Spillover Effects in Randomized Experiments: Introduction

-Second, I analyze nonparametric estimation and inference for spillover effects.
-In the presence of spillovers, estimation faces two main challenges: the number of treatment effects to estimate can be large, and the probability of observing units under different treatment assignments can be small.
-Section \ref{sec:estimation} provides general conditions that ensure uniform consistency and asymptotic normality of the direct and spillover effects estimators with special focus on the role of group size on estimation and inference.
-This approach formalizes the requirement of ``many small groups'' that is commonly invoked in the literature, and specifies the role that the number of parameters and the assignment mechanism play on the asymptotic properties of nonparametric estimators.
+The third main contribution is to analyze nonparametric estimation and inference for spillover effects.
+In the presence of spillovers, the number of treatment effects to estimate can be large, and the probability of observing units under different treatment assignments can be small.
+Section \ref{sec:estimation} provides general conditions for uniform consistency and asymptotic normality of the estimators of interest in a double-array asymptotic framework where both the number of groups and the number of parameters are allowed to grow with the sample size.
+This approach highlights the role that the number of parameters and the assignment mechanism play on the asymptotic properties of nonparametric estimators.
 More precisely, consistency and asymptotic normality are shown under two main conditions that are formalized in the paper: (i) the number of treatment effects should not be ``too large'' with respect to the sample size, and (ii) the probability of each treatment assignment should not be ``too small''.
 These two requirements are directly linked to modeling assumptions on the potential outcomes, the choice of the set of parameters of interest and the treatment assignment mechanism.
-As an alternative approach to inference based on the normal approximation, the wild bootstrap is shown to be consistent, and simulation evidence suggests that it can yield better performance compared to the Gaussian approximation for moderately large groups.
+As an alternative approach to inference, the wild bootstrap is shown to be consistent, and simulation evidence suggests that it can yield better performance compared to the normal approximation in some settings.

-The third main contribution is to show how these results can be used to guide the design of experiments to estimate spillover effects.
-Specifically, the rate of convergence of the spillover effects estimators and the rate of convergence of the distributional approximation are shown to depend on the treatment assignment mechanism, which gives a principled criterion to rank different procedures to assign the treatment.
-I demonstrate that a two-stage design that fixes the number of treated units in each group can improve the performance of the estimators in terms of inference, compared to simple random assignment, when groups are moderately large.

-The ideas and methods put forth in this paper are illustrated by reanalyzing a randomized conditional cash transfer program studied by \citet{Barrera-Osorio-etal_2011_AEJ}.
-I discuss the empirical performance of two regression-based specifications that are widely used in empirical work: a regression of the outcome on a treatment indicator (i.e. a difference in means) and a regression on a treatment indicator and the proportion of treated neighbors (a reduced-form linear-in-means model).
-The results reveal the potential pitfalls of failing to flexibly account for spillover effects in policy evaluation.
-Finally, Section \ref{sec:covariates} discusses the inclusion of covariates.
-Section \ref{sec:conclusion} discusses several implications for empirical work and points to upcoming and future work in the analysis of spillover effects.